minigans/api-infra-service/README.md

 ## Support for both grpc-based and REST-based connections

 The API infrastructure service supports both REST and gRPC APIs.
 This functionality is automatically provided by the `kong` ingress controller.
-The `Kubernetes` manifests under the example [devteam-1](k8s/devteam-1) directory show how to declaratively create ingresses of both kinds.
+An ingress resource must be annotated with `konghq.com/protocols` to configure it with the API types to use on the backend.
+This may be a comma-separated list of any combination of `http,https,grpc,grpcs`.
+The `Kubernetes` manifests under the example [devteam-1] (k8s/devteam-1) directory show how to declaratively create ingresses of both kinds.

 Reference: https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/using-ingress-with-grpc